Jc-hx/custom-torch/README.md

 1. Android 13 or higher.
 2. Camera2 torchStrenght API.
-3. Only tested on p7p atm.
+3. Only tested on Pixel 7 Pro and ZFlip 3.

 ## 🛠️ Building app from source